erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### June 4, 2022
+- We have vectorized two metric calculations, i.e., gini score and percentage of zero entries.
+This vectorization helps reduce running times from 30 mins, 15 mins to ~30 secs 😍.

+### June 3, 2022
+- Today we mostly work to vectorize metric calculation

 ### June 2, 2022
 - Gini verification: we will take the attention maps from layers from different images, compute the Gini score for each map, and visual the attention maps to see if the Gini score really reflect the sparsity we want.